enso-org/enso/doc/design/syntax/syntax.md

 ```

 The body of a type can contain functions, data, or even _other types_, and _yes_
-because ytrou were wondering, types _can_ be defined inductively or using a GADT
+because you were wondering, types _can_ be defined inductively or using a GADT
 style.
-We can re-write the earlier provided definitions using this form as
+We can re-write the earlier provided definitions using the form as
-follow:
+follows:

 ```haskell
 type bool